srishti-git1110/SGEMM-cpu/README.md

     }
 ```

-When complied with the `-O3` flag which is the maximum level with safe optimizations, the latency is 299.289 sec.
+When complied with the `-O3` flag which is the maximum level with safe optimizations, the latency is **299.289 sec**.
 Full compilation command below:

 ```
 gcc -Wall -O3 sgemm-cpu/matmuls/naive.c -o sgemm-cpu/matmuls/naive